Air Purifier Buying Guide

 dust mite allergen,

-and tobacco smoke, and they are the most common cause of indoor
+pollen, plant spores, and fungi, and they are the most common cause of indoor

-of eliminating airborne allergens.
+of eliminating most airborne allergens.
 Here is a look at the average

-particle size of some common indoor airborne particles:
+particle size of some of the most common indoor airborne particles:

 - Household Odors and Gases include cooking odors, kitty litter,